 1. Wrote a haiku or senryu on most mornings.

-5. Submitted a review of Casey Plett’s new book of short stories, A Dream of a Woman, to the Journal of Mennonite Studies.
+5. Had a review of Casey Plett’s short story collection A Dream of a Woman published in the Journal of Mennonite Studies.